Jordynns/Wojtek-Network/README.md

 ## 📌 License & Usage

 This project was developed **for educational purposes** as part of the HNC NextGen Computing course.
+The repository contains documentation and installation scripts that retrieve software from official upstream sources.
+Third-party software remains subject to its own licenses.

 ---